devashish-bhake/Blood_Cell_detection/README.md

 # Download script/URL (optional) it will be treated as optional and not hamper the training process
 download: https://ultralytics.com/assets/coco128.zip
 ```
+## Demo

-7. In order to begin the training remember,
+In order to begin the training remember,
 - select the base model according to the available hardware
 - if training on local machines use CPU as training device
 - if training on colab/kaggle notebooks you can use the gpu or even multi-gpu parallelization